streamthoughts/jikkou/docs/content/en/docs/Reference/Providers/Core/Resources/ValidatingResourcePolicy.md

       - <string> # CEL expression
   rules:
     - name: <string> # Required.
 Rule identifier.
       expression: <string> # Required.
-A CEL expression evaluated against the resource.
+A CEL assertion that must evaluate to true for the resource to be valid.
       message: <string> # Optional.
 Static message returned when the rule fails.
       messageExpression: <string> # Optional.
 CEL expression to generate a dynamic error message.
 ```